afashanu3/deploy7/README.md

 - Issues

+# AWS

+* ECR

+Create a repository

+After the repository is created, select the repository that you created and select view push commands.
+Then add the commands into terminal to push image onto AWS ECR.

 # Docker Commands

-Within terminal create image and connect it ECS and push it to AWS

-Using these commands found located in push commands tab
+In the terminal create the image and connect it to ECS and push it to AWS using these commands found located in push commands tab.

 ```
 aws ecr-public get-login-password --region us-east-1 | docker login --username AWS --password-stdin public.ecr.aws/--------